animesh-77/animesh-77.github.io/_pages/cv.md

   </tr>
 </table>

 * Mentored new members on projects with ARDUINO
 * Designed an obstacle avoider and home automation system with ESP32
-* Monitored the logistical requirements of the society and its members
+* Monitored all logistical requirements of the society and its members
-* Organised annual society fests with participants from 20+ colleges
+* Organised annual society events with participants from 20+ colleges

 <table style="width: 100%; border-width: 0; font-size: 17px;">
   <tr>